filip-michalsky/SalesGPT/README.md

 ### Business & Product Knowledge:
 -  Reference only your business information & products and significantly reduce hallucinations!

+### Close sales:
+-  The AI Agent can actually close sales by generating Stripe payment link and closing orders from customers.

 ### Use Any LLM to Power Your AI Sales Agent
 - Thanks to our integration with [LiteLLM](https://github.com/BerriAI/litellm), you can choose *any closed/open-sourced LLM* to work with SalesGPT!
 Thanks to LiteLLM maintainers for this contribution!